Celebrating Seattle’s Wonderful Women

 LINDA DERSCHANG | FOUNDER AND CEO, THE DERSCHANG GROUP

-Have you ever experienced the airy atmosphere and secret outdoor patio at Oddfellows, the dark wood interior with an eclectic display of taxidermy décor of King’s Hardware, or the black and red checkered floors and well-loved booths inside Linda’s Tavern?
+Have you ever experienced the dark wood interior with an eclectic display of taxidermy décor of King’s Hardware, or the black and red checkered floors and well-loved booths inside Linda’s Tavern?
 If so, you’ve experienced the magic of Linda Derschang and her ability to create spaces that allow the community to come together and connect over good food and drinks.
 Since the opening of Linda’s Tavern in 1994—one of the city’s most beloved dive bars—Linda has successfully opened nearly a dozen restaurants/bars/cafes and laid the groundwork for generations of women to come in the restaurant industry.

 LEARN MORE